A Comparison of Void-Finding Algorithms using Crossing Numbers: Results

-Figure~\ref{fig:cn2526} shows the crossing number density profiles of dark matter particles around voids, and Figure~\ref{fig:cn2122} shows how the distribution of crossing numbers is related to the normalized distance to void centers, $r/R_\text{eff}$, where the effective radius $R_\text{eff}$ is defined as the radius of a sphere with the same volume as the void.
+Figure~\ref{fig:cn2526} shows the crossing number density profiles of dark matter particles around voids, and Figure~\ref{fig:cn2122} shows how the distribution of crossing numbers is related to the normalized distance to void centers, $r/R_{\rm eff}$, where the effective radius $R_{\rm eff}$ is defined as the radius of a sphere with the same volume as the void.
 We find that the particles closest to void centers are significantly more likely to have crossing number 0 than 3 for both VoidFinder and \Vsquared.
-However, while this preference for low crossing numbers extends to nearly $r=R_\text{eff}$ for VoidFinder voids, the distribution around \Vsquared voids begins to gradually shift toward the background crossing number distribution at $r\approx0.25R_\text{eff}$ for \Vsquared/VIDE voids, and $r\approx0R_\text{eff}$ for \Vsquared/REVOLVER voids.
-At a normalized distance of $r\approx0.8R_\text{eff}$, the distribution of crossing numbers in \Vsquared voids is nearly identical to the background.
+However, while this preference for low crossing numbers extends to nearly $r = R_{\rm eff}$ for VoidFinder voids, the distribution around \Vsquared voids begins to gradually shift toward the background crossing number distribution at $r \approx 0.25R_{\rm eff}$ for \Vsquared/VIDE voids, and $r \approx 0$ for \Vsquared/REVOLVER voids and \Vsquared/VIDE voids with no central density cut.
+At a normalized distance of $r \approx 0.8R_{\rm eff}$, the distribution of crossing numbers in \Vsquared voids is nearly identical to the background.

 The expected wall feature of voids is visually evident in both Figures~\ref{fig:cn2526} and \ref{fig:cn2122}, but it is more prominent around voids found by VoidFinder.
-There is a clear, sharp increase in preference for higher crossing numbers near $r=R_\text{eff}$, in good agreement with the theory developed in \cite{Sheth04}, which predicts a build-up and crossing of mass shells as they expand radially outward from void centers (see Section~\ref{sec:theory} for details).
-The wall feature around \Vsquared voids is both less pronounced and less localized around $r=R_\text{eff}$.
+There is a clear, sharp increase in preference for higher crossing numbers near $r = R_{\rm eff}$, in good agreement with the theory developed in \cite{Sheth04}, which predicts a build-up and crossing of mass shells as they expand radially outward from void centers (see Section~\ref{sec:theory} for details).
+The wall feature around \Vsquared voids is both less pronounced and less localized around $r = R_{\rm eff}$.

-We also observe a sharp feature at $r=0.25R_\text{eff}$ in the distributions of crossing numbers in \Vsquared/VIDE voids.
-This is a result of the central density cut present in the algorithm, which removes all voids with density above some threshold within $r<0.25R_\text{eff}$.
-As seen in the bottom panel of Figures~\ref{fig:cn2526} and \ref{fig:cn2122}, The distribution of crossing numbers around voids found by \Vsquared/REVOLVER, which does not include a central density cut, lacks this feature.
+We also observe a sharp feature at $r = 0.25R_{\rm eff}$ in the distributions of crossing numbers in \Vsquared/VIDE voids when the central density cut is applied.
+This is an artifact of the central density cut, which removes all voids with densities above some threshold within $r < 0.25R_{\rm eff}$.
+As seen in the middle right panel of Figures~\ref{fig:cn2526} and \ref{fig:cn2122}, the distribution of crossing numbers around voids found by \Vsquared/VIDE with no central density cut lacks this feature.